ramensoftware/windows-11-file-explorer-styling-guide/Themes/OS26 Liquid Glass/README.md

 ## Support for Light Mode

-Unfortunately, this mode do not work appropriately with the Light Mode. in the light mode,
+Unfortunately, this mode do not work appropriately with the Light Mode. in the light mode, the ui elements will not contrast with the background and the style won't look any good.

 ## Blurbehind Requirements

 To achieve the translucent effect in Explorer shown in the preview, you will need an external background blur tool: